monch1962/minimise-docker-golang-image-size/README.md

 $
 ```

 Now we're kicking goals!
 We've gone from a 352Mb image file when we were building and running the executable within the one Alpine container, down to 7.58Mb.
+I can deploy a whole lot of 7.58Mb images on a typical VM/Kubernetes node.

 Now we've established this approach is giving a much smaller image size, what's with this Dockerfile?